jnliou/Crowdfunding_ETL/README.md

 ![ETLdiagram](Resources/etl_pic.png)

 ## Overview
-Building an ETL pipeline utilizing Python, Pandas, and Python dictionary methods to extract and transform the data.
+This project is aimed to get a better understanding of the ETL pipeline.
+In this project we built an ETL pipeline utilizing Python, Pandas, and Python dictionary methods to extract and transform the data.
 After this process, we created 4 CSV files, and used the CSV files to create an ERD and a table schema.
 The CSV files were then uploaded into a Postgres database.

 ## Contributors
 - Julia Liou